-Located on the seafront at Clarence Esplanade, just west of the D-Day Museum where car parking is available.
-The aquarium is home to hundreds of tropical fish in the gigantic ocean display which also has a walk through underwater tunnel.
+Located on Southsea seafront at Clarence Esplanade, just west of the D-Day Museum where car parking is available.
+The Blue Reef Aquarium is home to hundreds of tropical fish in the gigantic ocean display which also has a walk through underwater tunnel.
 There are a wide variety of habitats displayed so you can also visit the poisonous frogs, cute otters, graceful rays and meet amazing puffer fish.

 Canoe Lake is a very popular park area with a boating lake, tennis and bowls courts, childrens play area and lots of open space for picnics and running around.
 It is located just to the east of South Parade pier and originally opened in 1866.